callumacrae/rev-del/README.md

 ### With Gulp

-rev-del works great with Gulp and gulp-rev:
+rev-del works great with Gulp and gulp-rev. You need to specify either `dest` in the options, or `base` in the manifest options—unless you're writing everything to the root directory.

 ```js
 var gulp = require('gulp');